 General-purpose AI.
 And Flock.

-This is not a rare case.
-LCA wage deficiencies are among the most common grounds for H-1B denial — and they are entirely preventable.
+This is not a hypothetical.
+Incorrect household size on the I-864 is one of the most common grounds for family petition denial — and one of the most preventable.
 The data is available.
 The check is straightforward.
-It just requires a system that runs it every time, on every case, before the petition leaves the office.
+It just requires a system that runs it every time, on every case, before the package leaves the office.

 That is what the Flock QA agent does.
-It checked this case.
-It caught the deficiency.
-The petition was corrected before filing.
+It checked the household size.
+It found the prior obligation.
+The petition was corrected.
 It was approved.

 Four agents.
 Every case.
 Each one trained on what goes wrong.